Why AI Doesn't Deserve Its Own Moral Status

 Flat Earth News.
 What percentage of your newspaper is wire content?
 I remember when The Guardian’s Nick Davies commissioned Cardiff University to look into this in the U.K. way back in 2008.
 The average was around 60%.
 Since so much has change since then in the media industry, perhaps it’s as high as 70% or even 80% now?
 It’s a great shame as original reporting is becoming a rarity in certain areas of the news media.

 But the phenomenon does present an opportunity for others, especially smaller and more sustainable operations which are relying on subscription-generated monthly revenues rather than advertisements.
-Mill Media and
+Mill Media and Jim Waterson’s London Centric are two good examples on this platform.

 Find my latest long-form audio interviews here.
 The latest edition includes a candid conversation with Reform’s former Director of Communications, Gawain Towler.